 The Pitch bend wheel can be used for bending note pitches up and down.
 Maia offers 3 modes: the traditional continuous glissando pitch bend in 0-12 semitones steps, discrete legato mode and discrete retrigger mode.
+Maia also responds to Pitch Bend MIDI data from a connected MIDI master keyboard.
 You can set the desired pitch bend range and/or mode with the "PB" range control.
-The default setting is 2 semitones (continuous glissando).